kyegomez/swarms/docs/swarms/agents/create_agents_yaml.md

     context_length: 200000
     return_step_meta: false
     output_type: "str"
-    task: "How can I establish a ROTH IRA to buy stocks and get a tax break?"
+    # task: "How can I establish a ROTH IRA to buy stocks and get a tax break?" # Turn off if using swarm

   - agent_name: "Stock-Analysis-Agent"
-    # model:
-    #   model_name: "gpt-4o-mini"
-    #   temperature: 0.2
-    #   max_tokens: 1500
     system_prompt: "Your full system prompt here"
     max_loops: 2
     autosave: true